-At Santa Cruz Mission Historic Park, you can see relics from the Mission’s late 18th and early 19th century days.
+While sightseeing at Santa Cruz Mission Historic Park, you can see relics from the Mission’s late 18th and early 19th century days.
 The historical park has all the amenities you’d expect.
-You can even take your lunch with you and have a picnic on the tables in the garden.
+You can even take your lunch with you and have a picnic at the tables in the garden.

 Neary Lagoon Park

 Ready for a family outing in nature?
 Neary Lagoon Park offers green spaces in a stunning aquatic environment.